cgiacomi/r2do/README.md

-r2do
-====

-r2do is a small and simple todo list in ruby.

-r2do is released under the Apache License, Version 2.0

 # r2do

 r2do is a simple todo gem to help remember any things that come to mind while developing your application